raul23/equifax-data-breach/README.rst

   on state orders, or how it intends to bring them to a US court.

-Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four alleged Chinese hackers were members of the PLA:
+Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four Chinese hackers were allegedly members of the PLA:

   It is not clear whether the four individuals are civilians working for the PLA or active-duty members of the Chinese military.
 No military ranks were